Campus-Castolo/m143/README.md

 # Cloud based infrastructure for Doupont Holdings LLC
 <details>
 <summary>ℹ️ Info</summary>
 This is a repository that is a working process in paralell with the repository M346.
+In the M346 Repository everything regarding the cloud platform will be documented there.

 [M346 Repository](https://github.com/Campus-Castolo/m346)
 </details>